BillSchultzPhD/BillSchultzPhDsite/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Substantively, I'm interested in the impacts of environmental interventions, as well as the relationship between diversity and natural resource management.
-Methodologically, I'm interested in geospatial data, causal inference, and game theory.
+bio: I'm a social scientist interested in the effectiveness of environmental interventions, the effects of diversity on natural resource management, causal inference, and the ways researchers use statistics to draw conclusions about the world.

 interests:
 - Resource management